 Economic Crisis & Abatement

-The kibbutz movement continued to thrive both economically and socially through the 1960s and 70s.
-In 1989, the population of Israel’s kibbutzim reached its height at 129,000 people living on 270 kibbutzim, about 2% of Israel’s population.
+The kibbutz movement continued to thrive both economically and socially through the 1960s and ’70s.
+In 1989, the population of Israel’s kibbutzim reached its peak at 129,000 people living on 270 kibbutzim, about 2 percent of Israel’s population.

 But high inflation and interest rates led to economic crisis for many kibbutzim.
 In the 1980s and ’90s, many kibbutzim declared bankruptcy and thousands of kibbutz members defected.
 In keeping with an increasing trend of individualism in Israel and world-wide, these former kibbutz members sought new opportunities in Israeli cities, and some left Israel altogether.